Virus latency: Reactivation

+Reactivation of herpesviruses can occur in response to stress stimuli that affect neurons innervated by the infected ganglion.
+This can happen locally when neurons are subjected to physical or emotional stress, such as trauma or psychological pressure, or systemically through mechanisms like elevated body temperature during fever or heat exposure, which disrupt viral latency and promote reactivation.

 Advantages and disadvantages

-Advantages of episomal latency include the fact that the virus may not need to enter the cell nucleus, and hence may avoid nuclear domain 10 (ND10) from activating interferon via that pathway.

-Disadvantages include more exposure to cellular defenses, leading to possible degradation of viral gene via cellular enzymes.
+Advantages of episomal latency include the possibility that the virus may not need to enter the cell nucleus, thereby avoiding nuclear domain 10 (ND10) from activating interferon via that pathway.
+Disadvantages include greater exposure to cellular defenses, potentially leading to degradation of the viral gene by cellular enzymes.